arielchuri/Research-and-Development-Methods/Assignments/Perception_Analysis/Perception_Analysis_2.md

 # Perception Analysis 2
 Analysis and synthesis are key to interpreting collected data in design research scenarios.
 Though designers are sometimes able to identify key insights through intuition during research, tools for analysis offer a comprehensive method for distilling and extracting important information to be used in a design response.

-Form groups of 6­7 people.
-Using the data accumulated by you and the rest of the group, as closely as is possible, go through the following steps (skipping 3 and 5) of analysis and synthesis as described by Steve Baty in 'Deconstructing Analysis Techniques'.
+Form groups of 6-7 people.
+Using the data accumulated by you and the rest of the group, as closely as is possible, go through the following steps (skipping 3 and 5) of analysis and synthesis as described by Steve Baty in *Deconstructing Analysis Techniques*.

 1. Deconstruction
 2. Manipulation